 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Sakhalin Island is an island 1,000 km long by 200 km wide at its largest extent.
 Located between Hokkaido Island and Russia.
-Known as "Karafuto" to the Japanese.
+In Japanese known as "Karafuto".
 It is separated from the Asian continent by a narrow strait 6 km wide.
 Prewar and during the Pacific War part of Japan.
-During August 1945 occupied by the Union of Soviet Socialist Republics (USSR).
-Today located in Sakhalin Oblast in Russia.
+During August 1945 occupied by the Union of Soviet Socialist Republics (USSR, Soviet Union).
+Since 1991, part of Sakhalin Oblast in Russia.

 Japanese wartime airfield